ebkr/r2modmanPlus/README.md

 The only thing you have to consider when suggesting a feature is the impact it will have on users who don't have a lot of experience with computers.

 ## Changelog
+### 3.1.16
+- Added support for ROUNDS and Mechanica.
+- Overhauled local imports.
+Manifest files are no longer required!
+- RainOfStages maps can now be disabled correctly.

 ### 3.1.15
 - Added support for H3VR.
 - Dedicated servers for Risk of Rain 2 and Valheim are now supported.